espruino/BangleApps/apps/kitchen/README.md

 ## Heart
 ![](screenshot_heart.jpg)
 - A simple heart rate monitor, at present the app is just showing the raw value from HRM.bpm
+- This is an experimental app and not installed by default.
+The heart.kit.js file can be uploaded via the Espruino IDE if you want to try it out.
+Then reload the App.
 - BTN1, long press, turn heart rate monitor on / off

 ## Waypointer